tillbiskup/tiny-webcasts/docs/workflow.rst

 A few tips and tricks from own experience, making post-processing your audio recording much easier (for you):

   * Record the audio for one presentation in one go (mono, not stereo).
-  * Snap your fingers after each slide, to have a visible mark in the audio trace.
+  * (Optional:) Snap your fingers after each slide, to have a visible mark in the audio trace.
   * Take a bit of time between two slides (1--2 seconds).
   * If you get muddled with a slide, snap twice with your fingers and repeat what you want to say for this slide.
   * If you spot typos, simply ignore them and continue talking.
 You can change the slides afterwards, not affecting your audio recordings.